Signed in as:

 A fairly unassuming plant, the medicinal properties go back centuries and have long been used as a medicinal herb in folk medicine, usually as an herbal tea.
 Topically, the herb is used for sores, wounds, and gum disorders.
 Ointments are used on eczema, wounds, and weeping sores, as well as for painful neuralgia.

 As a Herbal hair loss treatment product, you will appreciate the difference our herbal and all-natural ingredients make.
-Margo Hair Alive is not full of chemicals and no organic ingredients but these proven herbs used for centuries.
+Margo Alive is not full of chemicals but made with proven herbs used for centuries.